I was told by friends that I don't need contraception if I'm breastfeeding. Is this true?

 For the vast majority of women, whilst they exclusively suckle, their periods don’t happen.
 For some women, however, exclusive suckling doesn’t stop them having periods and it is possible that they are still ovulating and could get pregnant.
 Any amount of bleeding, even spotting, should alert you to the possibility that you’re becoming fertile again and you should take precautions to avoid getting pregnant if it matters to you.

-If you want to reduce your chances of getting pregnant and don’t want to use contraceptives then:
+If you want to reduce your chances of getting pregnant and don’t want to use contraceptives, you can follow the below guidelines to utilise the LAM method:

 - Exclusively suckle your baby.